Becoming a Park Ranger

 That tells us that there are plenty of folks out there who want to know how to become a park ranger but don’t know what the job actually entails.
 But before we get into the details, let’s set the record straight on a few things: Park rangers are sworn peace officers whose jurisdiction is the state or national park in which they work.
 As peace officers, they are authorized to carry weapons, make arrests, and defend themselves against perceived threats.

 But the “enforcement” part of a park rangers’ duties makes up only a small fraction of their day-to-day responsibilities.
-We dug into research from the U.S. Department of Labor (USDOL) and the National Recreation & Park Association (NRPA) to paint a full picture of the life of a park ranger so, when the time comes, you can decide if this is the right career for you.
+We dug into research from the U.S. Department of Labor (USDOL) and the National Recreation & Park Association (NRPA) to paint a full picture of the park ranger job description so, when the time comes, you can decide if this is the right career for you.

-The roles and responsibilities of a park ranger are a rare combination of wildlife conservation officer, outdoor enthusiast, environmental police, public relations professional, and administrative aficionado.
+Park ranger duties are a rare combination of wildlife conservation officer, outdoor enthusiast, environmental police, public relations professional, and administrative aficionado.
 Park rangers who spend most of their time in the field are hands-on when it comes to dealing with wildlife, the environment, and public safety.
 Those who spend their time in administrative roles are the office professionals who keep the parks operating efficiently and keep the public safe and well informed.

 A distinction that also needs to be made before we get too far into job descriptions is the one between a national park ranger and a state park ranger.
 Rangers of all types share a multitude of similar duties but, generally speaking, national park rangers focus more on law enforcement, while state park rangers focus more on wildlife and public relations.

-Here’s some additional information on the roles and responsibilities we gathered from the U.S. Department of Labor and gamewarden.org.
+Here’s some additional information on the roles and responsibilities of a park ranger career that we gathered from the U.S. Department of Labor and gamewarden.org.

 - Provide visitor services, such as explaining regulations, answering visitor requests, needs and complaints, and providing information about the park and surrounding areas;